Improving LLM Unlearning Robustness via Random Perturbations: Empirical Analysis

 \subsection{Main Results and Analysis}

-\textbf{RNA improves unlearned models' robustness while preserving their original forget/retain performances.} Figure~\ref{fig:1} (left-most and left-mid) shows the accuracy of RM, PO, and RNA models evaluated on perturbed MMLU, MMLU.
+\textbf{RNA improves robustness while preserving original forget and retain performances.} Figure~\ref{fig:1} (left-most and left-mid) shows the accuracy of RM, PO, and RNA models evaluated on perturbed MMLU, MMLU.
 The results highlight that all original unlearned models, including RM and PO, exhibit substantial vulnerability to the forget-token, resulting in significant drops in accuracy when the forget-token appears in retain-queries.
 Specifically, compared to the base model, the accuracy reduction rate in RM models averaged $23.3$ (RMU: $19.0$, Adaptive RMU: $30.2$, and RSV: $20.8$).
 PO models showed catastrophic collapse with $43.3$ average reduction (NPO+KL: $50.9$, NPO+MSE: $27.8$, DPO+KL: $31.8$, DPO+MSE: $58.4$, SimNPO+KL: $44.4$, SimNPO+MSE: $47.9$).
 This result emphasizes that \textbf{RM models consistently show stronger robustness compared to PO models.}

 When applied to RM methods, RNA achieves an average accuracy recovery rate of $66.3$ (RMU: $34.2$, Adaptive RMU: $81.7$, RSV $83.2$).
 For PO methods, the average recovery rate is $51.7$ (NPO+KL: $60.9$, NPO+MSE: $18.5$, DPO+KL: $32.9$, DPO+MSE: $91.4$, SimNPO+KL: $32.3$, SimNPO+MSE: $74.2$).
 RNA maintains the original forget/retain utility, with WMDP and MMLU accuracy remaining stable after RNA integration.
 Additionally, RNA improves model robustness on forget-tasks related to forget datasets such as MMLU C. Sec. and C. Bio.
-(Figure~\ref{fig:1} right-most).
+(Figure~\ref{fig:1} right-most). \paragraph{Trade-off between the coefficient and robustness.}